mcmurtrs/Cs_pop_gen/sNMF/readme.md

 ## Step one: Convert VCF file to .ped file:
 - Based upon the suggestions from sNMF software developers: https://www.biostars.org/p/231892/
-- Used plink on the command line instead of VCFTools.
+- Used plink on the command line to make .ped instead of VCFTools.

 ```
 plink --vcf C_sulph_only_FINAL_copy.vcf --double-id --recode --out myplink1